robertwgh/AndroidNativeLauncher/README.md

 ## Benifits
 * Do not require ROOT permission.
 Enabling native program execution on non-rooted devices.
 * Allows to run native code without USB cable and ADB.
 This is very important for some special purpose, for example, if we want to measure power consumption of the devices when running the native code, we don't want to connect USB cable which will provide power to the device.
+* Help debug native code before porting it using JNI code in an Android app.

 ## Features
 * Support loading native program from sdcard.